fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                The <code>rate</code> option allows you to define the speed at which the text should be spoken.
+                The <code>rate</code> attribute allows you to define the speed at which the text should be spoken.
 This is a float value between 0 and 10.
             </td>
         </tr>
         <tr>